Suzanne M. Miller, PhD

 Office Phone: 215-728-4069

-The model enables us to develop both traditional and new technology interventions that help overcome psychosocial barriers to behavioral change, as well as approaches to navigating the health system that help bridge disparities in access to care and thereby contribute to achieving health care quality goals.
-Based on our model, we are currently exploring decision-making; adherence to recommended screening, prevention, and treatment regimens; adjustment to cancer feedback; biobehavioral linkages from cancer risk through survivorship; and the translation and dissemination of interventions into clinical, community, and other real world service settings.
-Employing a transdisciplinary team approach, our work focuses particularly on biobehavioral factors in tobacco control; decision making for genetic and biomarker risk feedback, as well as for cancer treatm ent and clinical trial decision making; cancer prevention and control outreach efforts; and psychosocial, behavioral, cognitive, and systems factors in survivorship, as well as in integrated models of survivorship care.Description of research projects
+Based on the model, we have been developing both traditional and new technology interventions that help patients overcome psychosocial barriers to behavioral change, as well as approaches to navigating the health system that help bridge disparities in access to care and thereby contribute to achieving health care quality goals.
+We are currently exploring decision-making; adherence to recommended screening, prevention, and treatment regimens; adjustment to cancer feedback; biobehavioral linkages from cancer risk through survivorship; and the translation and dissemination of interventions into clinical, community, and other real world service settings.
+Employing a transdisciplinary team approach, our work focuses particularly on decision making for genetic and biomarker risk feedback, as well as for cancer treatment and clinical trial decision making; cancer prevention and control outreach efforts; biobehavioral factors in tobacco control; and psychosocial, behavioral, cognitive, and systems factors in survivorship, as well as in integrated models of survivorship care.Description of research projects

 Fox Chase Programs

 - Meropol,N.J., Egleston B.L., Buzaglo J.S., Balshem, A., Benson A.B., Cegala D.J., Cohen R.B., Diefenbach M.A., Miller S.M., Fleisher L., Ross E.A., Schulman K.A., Sulmasy D.P., Weinfurt K.P. (in press).
 A web-based communication aid for patients with cancer: The CONNECTtm Study.
 Cancer.
 PMC Journal-In Process